SAVE THE DATE APRIL 11th: Geekwire’s “High-Tech, High-Rise” Podcast Announced; Thought Leaders to Present Trends for Next Generation Urban Lifestyles

 PICTURED ABOVE: NEXUS residences will be enabled

 “This last and limited collection of homes at NEXUS presents our largest home plans, including penthouses and Skylofts, with premier specifications and commanding views,” said Billy Mainguy, Vice President of Strategy for Burrard.
 “We feel reintroducing these homes for presales now will stand out in the marketplace with inherent advantages—we offer homebuyers enviable market timing, ample parking, and competitive pricing compared to our peer group.
-We also want to provide new homebuyers with sufficient time to sell a home, if necessary, and move into NEXUS later this year.”
+We also want to provide new homebuyers with sufficient time to sell a home, if necessary, before moving into NEXUS.”

 Mainguy notes construction costs have risen 6-8% per year, since Burrard broke ground on NEXUS in Spring 2017.
-The tower was officially topped off on March 11 with occupancy by late 2019, approximately a year before other condominiums in the pipeline.
+The tower was officially topped off on March 11 with occupancy expected approximately a year before other condominiums in the pipeline.